New York Youth Symphony: Jazz Band

 The New York Youth Symphony Jazz Band is a 17-member big band dedicated to studying, rehearsing, and performing jazz music.
 Modeled on the bands of the 1930s and 1940s, Jazz Band preserves this heritage and, keeping with jazz traditions, incorporates it into the current and emerging styles that define the genre for the present generation.
-The Jazz Band performs at renowned venues all over New York City including Birdland and Jazz at Lincoln Center.
+The Jazz Band performs at venues across New York City, including Birdland and Jazz at Lincoln Center.

-The Jazz Band has featured soloists and clinicians such as Joe Lovano, Maria Schneider, Conrad Herwig, Steve Turre, Warren Vaché, Victor Goines, Slide Hampton, Jimmy Heath, Joe Locke, Eric Reed, Lew Soloff, Gary Smulyan, and Frank Wess, giving students a chance to play alongside today's most exciting professional musicians.
+The Jazz Band has featured soloists and clinicians such as Joe Lovano, Maria Schneider, Conrad Herwig, Steve Turre, Warren Vaché, Victor Goines, Slide Hampton, Jimmy Heath, Joe Locke, Eric Reed, Lew Soloff, Gary Smulyan, and Frank Wess, giving students a chance to play alongside professional musicians.

 Composition

-The Composition Program is a series of workshops for young musicians to explore the world of composition and orchestration.
+The Composition Program is a series of workshops for young musicians to study composition and orchestration.
 The current director is Kyle Blaha, who succeeded Anna Clyne, four-time winner of ASCAP Plus award.
 The founding director was Derek Bermel.